Michael V. Vitiello, PhD

 Dr. Vitiello is an internationally recognized expert in sleep and sleep disorders in aging.
 His research interests are in the clinical neuroscience and neuroendocrinology of aging, specifically; understanding the causes, consequences and treatments of age-related disturbances in sleep, circadian rhythms and cognitive function.

 Funded primarily by the National Institute on Aging (NIA) and the National Institute of Mental Health (NIMH), he received two Independent Scientist Research Career Awards (K02s) from the NIMH.
-He has been an active researcher in the area of sleep and aging for nearly 30 years and is the author of over 340 scientific publications.
+He has been an active researcher in the area of sleep and aging for over 30 years and is the author of over 400 scientific publications.

 The NIA-funded SMART Study is a randomized controlled trail assessing the ability of five months of growth hormone releasing hormone (GHRH) to improve cognitive function in healthy older adults and in patients with amnestic Mild Cognitive Impairment (MCI).
 Link here to read about “Memory and aging: What's normal, what's not, and what you can do about it.

-The NIA-funded Lifestyles in Osteoarthritis Study is a randomized controlled trail examining whether an intervention that targets both pain and co-morbid sleep disturbance yields substantially improved pain, sleep and functional outcomes relative to both an intervention targeting pain alone and an attention-control in older adults with co-morbid painful osteoarthritis and insomnia who are members of the Group Health Cooperative (GHC).
+The NIA-funded Lifestyles in Osteoarthritis Study is conducted in association with the Group Health Research Institute.
+Lifestyles is a randomized controlled trail examining whether an intervention that targets both pain and co-morbid sleep disturbance yields substantially improved pain, sleep and functional outcomes relative to both an intervention targeting pain alone and an attention-control in older adults with co-morbid painful osteoarthritis and insomnia who are members of the Group Health Cooperative (GHC).
 The impact of treatment on GHC healthcare utilization will also be studied.

 Back to top